VKCOM/vk-java-sdk/README.md

 ##3.
 Latest release

-The most recent release is 0.3.9, released December 23, 2016.
+The most recent release is 0.4.0, released January 9, 2017.

 To add a dependency on VK Java SDK using Maven, use the following: